sourcegraph/about/content/blogposts/2024/using-batch-changes-via-graphql-api.md

 Since Sourcegraph introduced [Batch Changes](https://sourcegraph.com/batch-changes), many customers have successfully used it to [save them time](https://sourcegraph.com/case-studies/indeed-accelerates-development-velocity) making changes, [increased their productivity](https://sourcegraph.com/case-studies/how-sourcegraph-transformed-nine-development-workflow), or helped them [address critical vulnerabilities](https://sourcegraph.com/case-studies/nutanix-fixed-log4j-with-sourcegraph).
 Batch Changes uses fast and accurate code search that enable organizations to make large-scale changes across a codebase, no matter the size of the change or where that code is hosted.These changes, submitted as PRs, can then be tracked easily from a single UI within the Sourcegraph instance.

-There are a few different ways to create and manage Batch Changes, namely through the UI or CLI, but in this post we'll walk through steps to programmatically create and execute a [Batch Change](https://sourcegraph.com/docs/batch_changes) from start to finish via the [GraphQL API](https://sourcegraph.com/docs/api/graphql).
+There are a few different ways to create and manage Batch Changes, namely through the [UI or CLI](https://sourcegraph.com/docs/batch-changes/create-a-batch-change#create-a-batch-change-with-the-sourcegraph-cli), but in this post we'll walk through steps to programmatically create and execute a [Batch Change](https://sourcegraph.com/docs/batch_changes) from start to finish via the [GraphQL API](https://sourcegraph.com/docs/api/graphql).

 ## Why use GraphQL?

 Batch Changes are generally created and managed from within the [Sourcegraph UI](https://sourcegraph.com/docs/batch_changes/quickstart) or [CLI](https://sourcegraph.com/docs/batch_changes/how-tos/creating_a_batch_change), but there are times when it may be necessary to use the API.
 This is especially true when there is a custom UI or some automation placed in front of the Batch Changes feature.
 Before proceeding with the step by step guide below, consider exploring the UI or CLI options or discuss this with your account team.

-## Step-by-step guide
+# Step-by-step guide

+## Prerequisites

+**Deploy Sourcegraph Executors**

+This procedure assumes you have deployed [Sourcegraph Executors](https://sourcegraph.com/docs/admin/executors) and will be running Batch Changes [server-side](https://sourcegraph.com/docs/batch-changes/server-side#running-batch-changes-server-side).
+If you will be running Batch Changes [locally](https://sourcegraph.com/docs/batch-changes/create-a-batch-change), some of these steps will need to change.

-**Prerequisite: Build Your Batch Change Specification**
+**Build your Batch Change Specification**

 The first step to creating any Batch Change is to create a [Batch Change specification](https://sourcegraph.com/docs/batch_changes/references/batch_spec_yaml_reference) (aka Batch Spec) file in an editor of your choice.
 This file defines three main components crucial to executing a change: